Introduction: buying stocks for beginners

 These firms will question your investment goals during the onboarding process and then construct a portfolio to meet those goals by investing your money according to your financial objectives.

-Simulators of the stock market aim to mimic real-life conditions and performance as closely as possible.
-A practice account is a great method to grasp investing terminology while practicing trading and investing with virtual funds.
+Simulators and demo trading accounts of the stock market aim to mimic real-life conditions and performance as closely as possible.
+A demo trading account is a great method to grasp investing terminology while practicing trading and investing with virtual funds.

 Some brokerages have a Practice Mode or Demo Account, which gives you free access to a wide selection of instruments and unrestricted trading as if you were using real money and you can apply the skills you learn on a practice account to an actual trading account.